-Botox is a breakthrough treatment option used for jaw clenching.
+Botox is a breakthrough treatment option used for jaw clenching or teeth grinding.
 It works by injecting the botox directly into the muscle, specifically on the lower quadrant of the face.
 This process is meant to relieve the pressure on your facial muscles.
 This injection will take approximately 24 to 72 hours to set and for you to see the effect.
 In some cases, it can take as long as 5 days.

 Botox is a cosmetic procedure that is administered to over 6 million people every year.
 This injection introduces a neurotoxin known as botulinum toxin (botox, for short) into your muscles.
 In the cosmetic industry, botox is intended to remove wrinkles by promoting paralysis of the muscles.

-Recently, botox has been determined to treat a wide range of conditions such as migraines, bowel disorders, and muscular disorders.
+Recently, botox has been used to treat a wide range of conditions such as migraines, bowel disorders, and muscular disorders.
 Only certified professionals should perform the injections to ensure correct procedures are followed.